Freebase Cocaine: What is it? What are its Effects and Dangers?

 How Does Freebasing Work?

 Freebasing extracts the cocaine alkaloid from its natural salt form by using ammonia.
-Then, they treat the mixture with a non-polar solvent such as benzene or diethyl ether.
+Then, they treat the mixture with a non-polar solvent.
 This treatment results in the formation of two separate layers of which the upper layer consists of the dissolved cocaine.
 Lastly, they evaporate the solvent containing cocaine to obtain the cocaine.

 Freebasing also renders the cocaine free from water-soluble impurities and other useless components.
 Therefore, freebasing produces almost the purest form of cocaine.

 The basic difference between freebase cocaine and its hydrochloride form (HCl) is the way people use it for recreational purposes.
 Users smoke the former type, while they inject or snort latter one.

 Both substances are smoked by those who abuse the drug.
 Many may consider these two forms to be the same or at least similar.
 However, there are certain factors that differentiate one from the other.